dbohdan/umbra/README.md

 1. Install Python 3.8 or later.
 2. Clone this repository.
 3. On \*BSD, Linux, and Mac, run `umbra.sh` to play in graphics mode; on Windows, run `umbra.cmd`.
-Run `umbra.sh --text` or `umbra.cmd /text` respectively for text mode.
+Run `umbra.sh --text` or `umbra.cmd --text` respectively for text mode.

 ## Documentation